Timeline: Highlights and Milestones

 Release of Being a Successful Teacher, formerly the self-published Beginning Teacher’s Resource Handbook.

-Jerry leaves a much-hated job in construction and becomes full-time business manager for our business.
+Jerry leaves a much-hated job in construction and becomes full-time manager for our business.

 First European speaking engagement: a Self-Esteem conference in Cambridge.